 This chapter provides an overview of Oracle Database Quality of Service Management (Oracle Database QoS Management).
 This chapter includes the following sections:

 Oracle Database QoS Management monitors the performance of each work request on a target system.
 Oracle Database QoS Management starts to track a work request from the time a work request requests a connection to the database using a database service.
 The amount of time required to complete a work request, or the response time (also known as the end-to-end response time, or round-trip time), is the time from when the request for data was initiated and when the data request is completed.
-By accurately measuring the two components of response time—the time spent using resources and the time spent waiting to use resources—Oracle Database QoS Management can quickly detect bottlenecks in the system; Oracle Database QoS Management then makes suggestions to reallocate resources to relieve a bottleneck, thus preserving or restoring service levels.
+By accurately measuring the two components of response time, which are the time spent using resources and the time spent waiting to use resources, Oracle Database QoS Management can quickly detect bottlenecks in the system.
+Oracle Database QoS Management then makes suggestions to reallocate resources to relieve a bottleneck, thus preserving or restoring service levels.

 Oracle Database QoS Management manages the resources on your system so that: